itsaflamingo/calculator/README.md

 Have a couple of things to do:
 1. Add keyboard funcitonality (started underneath keyboard section)
 2. Change button colour when clicked
-3. Add decimal capability
-4. Fix AC, as you currently can't add input after it is clicked.
+3. Fix AC, as you currently can't add input after it is clicked.